hlflanagan/fedidcg/Federated Identity Community Group Charter.md

 ----------------------

-Substantive Contributions to Specifications can only be made by Community Group Participants who have agreed to the [W3C Community Contributor License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
+Substantive Contributions to Specifications can only be made by community group participants who have agreed to the [W3C Community Contributor License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).

-Specifications created in the Community Group must use the [W3C Software and Document License](http://www.w3.org/Consortium/Legal/2015/copyright-software-and-document).
+Specifications created in the community group must use the [W3C Software and Document License](http://www.w3.org/Consortium/Legal/2015/copyright-software-and-document).
 All other documents produced by the group should use that License where possible.

-{TBD: if CG doesn't use GitHub replace the remaining paragraphs in this section with: "All Contributions are made on the groups public mail list or public contrib list"}

-Community Group participants agree to make all contributions in the GitHub repo the group is using for the particular document.
+Community group participants agree to make all contributions in the GitHub repo the group is using for the particular document.
 This may be in the form of a pull request (preferred), by raising an issue, or by adding a comment to an existing issue.